The phrase dead works is used only twice in the Bible, both instances are in Hebrews.

 Humiliation is being mortified, while humility is being grace‑oriented

-Meaning and definition of humility:
+Meaning and Definition of Humility:

-2. Humility or being humble in the Pre-designed Protocol Plan of God (P3G) is recognition of the authority of our Lord Jesus Christ and submitting to that authority.
+- Humility or being humble in the Pre-Designed Protocol Plan of God (P3G) is recognition of the authority of our Lord Jesus Christ and submitting to that authority.
 Since the Bible is the mind of Christ, submission to the authority of our Lord is tantamount to consistent post-salvation epistemological rehabilitation.
 The opposite of this is Heb 10:29 “trampling under foot…”.
 We submit by our daily intake of the word of God.
 If we become neglectful of doctrine, we are in a state of rebellion and not humble.

-Divine institution #3 is the family in the home.
-The home is the structure for organizational humility, the parents are the authority for enforced humility, and the child’s volition is the basis for genuine humility, or the basis for developing tragic flaws if parental authority is rejected.
+Divine Institution #3 is the family in the home.
+The home is the structure for organizational humility.
+The parents are the authority for enforced humility, and the child’s volition is the basis for genuine humility, or the basis for developing tragic flaws if parental authority is rejected.

-Divine institution #4 is human government.
-The client nation to God is organizational humility, the government is the authority for enforced humility, and the volition of the people is the basis for genuine humility and the vigor of the nation.
+Divine Institution #4 is human government.
+The client nation to God is organizational humility.
+The government is the authority for enforced humility, and the volition of the people is the basis for genuine humility and the vigor of the nation.

 Rom 13:1‑7, “Every person is to be in subjection to the governing authorities.
 For there is no authority except from God, and God establishes those which exist.
 2Therefore whoever resists authority has opposed the ordinance of God; and they who have opposed will receive condemnation upon themselves.
 3For rulers are not a cause of fear for good behavior, but for evil.
 Do you want to have no fear of authority?
 Do what is good and you will have praise from the same; 4for it is a minister of God to you for good.
 But if you do what is evil, be afraid; for it does not bear the sword for nothing; for it is a minister of God, an avenger who brings wrath on the one who practices evil.
 5Therefore it is necessary to be in subjection, not only because of wrath, but also for conscience’ sake.
 6For because of this you also pay taxes, for rulers are servants of God, devoting themselves to this very thing.
 7Render to all what is due them: tax to whom tax is due; custom to whom custom; fear to whom fear; honor to whom honor.”

 Alpha Company: The resurrection of Christ at the end of the great power experiment of the Hypostatic Union, for He is “the first fruits of them that slept.”
 Mat 28; Mar 16; Luk 24; Joh 20‑21; Acts 2:31‑34.
 Christ stands and witnesses to the world.

-Bravo Company: The resurrection of the royal family of God at the end of the great power experiment of the Church Age.
+Bravo Company: The resurrection of the Royal Family of God at the end of the great power experiment of the Church Age.
 Pastor stands and witnesses the judgment of his congregation, Joh 14:1‑3; Phil 3:20‑21; 1 Cor 15:51‑57; 1 Thess 4:13‑18; 1 Joh 3:1‑2.
-For church age believers human good is judged at the judgment seat of Christ found in Rom 14:10, “But you, why do you judge your brother?
+For Church Age believers, human good is judged at the Judgment Seat of Christ, found in Rom 14:10, “But you, why do you judge your brother?
 Or you again, why do you regard your brother with contempt?
 For we will all stand before the judgment seat of God.”

 Charlie Company: The resurrection of the Old Testament believers and Tribulational martyrs at the end of the Tribulation and the Second Advent, Dan 12:13; Isa 26:19‑20; Mat 24:31; Rev 20:4.
 They stand and witness the judgment of the nations.